jossjic/roundabout/readme.md

    ```
 5. Wait for the loading and enjoy the simulation

-Note: You can omit steps 3 and 4 if you run the file "run.py" from the main directory.
+**Note: You can omit steps 3 and 4 if you run the file "run.py" from the main directory.**

 ## Usage

+- Choose the simulation speed and press Enter (4 is recommended)
 - Explore the virtual roundabout and observe its dynamics.
 - Interact with the simulation, click + drag to move the camera